Adityarya11/Semantic-search-transcript/README.md

   ```
 - **Transcript Format**: Supports `[MM:SS - MM:SS] text` format.

-- **OPENAI API**: This approach wasn't applied as I don't have any api key for that, although i do have an api key of gemini but I dont't know the code wasn't running.
+- **GEMINI API**: This approach wasn't applied as I don't have any api key for that, although i do have an api key of gemini but I dont't know the code wasn't running.
 So I removed the search_llm1/py method but below is the implementation

 ```python
 import numpy as np